cortex-lab/Suite2P/registers2p/Readme.md

 Left-click (left-display): click once to open a lasso tool to select user-imported target centroids (if present).
 The cursor will switch to a cross-hair.
 Subsequently click and drag to define the lasso area around targets you want to select.
 Double-click to finish defining area.
 Selected targets within the area will turn from red to yellow.
 Subsequent clicks and drags will move targets around.
 Hit Enter to de-select targets and leave them where you have dragged them.

 Left-click (right-display): toggle the overlap state of selected ROIs that have >0 pixel overlap with each other.
+---

+### 7. Additional functions ###
+- cat_overlap: Allows daisy-chaining of multiple registers2p regi variables.
+NB all must have been registered to the same time-point 1.
+See function description for details of inputs and outputs.
+- find_consistent_rois: sub-function of cat_overlap, essentially similar functionality but takes a cell array constructed from sub-fields of regi structures instead of the regi structures themselves.